Updated April 19, 2023

 No company will hire you until they know that you can ensure better ROI for the company.
 Make sure your sales pitch is good enough.
 You need to sell yourself well so that the recruiters don’t suspect your intention in the first place.

 let’s move to the next tough job interview questions.

 This is a trick question.

-What they fail to understand that these terms are being said by everyone and they are not valuable because they don’t cite any example along with their strengths.
-So, they don’t stand out and get rejected.
+They fail to understand that everyone is saying these terms, and they are not valuable because they don’t cite any examples along with their strengths.
+So they don’t stand out and get rejected.

-The best approach to answer this question is to think beforehand about 3-4 strengths that you would talk about.
-The strengths you mention should get aligned with the job you’re applying for and at the same time, you cite a real life example of your professional career where you’ve shown these strengths.
+The best approach to answer this question is to think beforehand about the 3-4 strengths you would discuss.
+The strengths you mention should align with the job you’re applying for, and at the same time, you cite a real-life example of your professional career where you’ve shown these strengths.

-Most recruiters are the combination of left and right brain.
-The intangibles will serve their right brain while the facts you present will satisfy the left brain.
+Most recruiters are a combination of left and right brains.
+The intangibles will serve their right brain, while the facts you present satisfy the left brain.